ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 * Ensure you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

+Use the following steps to create an advanced single-site vSphere environment.
+The following steps define a {{site.data.keyword.cloud}} reference architecture deployment by using VMware suggested best practices.

 ## Step 1 Ordering primary public and private VLANs
 {: #step-1-ordering-primary-public-and-private-vlans}